Our work with young people

 How do I sign up?

-Our youth team attend a variety of local festivals and events throughout the year.
-The team work with other local organisations such as Sevenoaks District Council to attend summer programmes, providing our residents with free activities for their children during school holidays.
+Our youth and community development team attend a variety of local festivals and events throughout the year.
+The teams work with other local organisations such as Sevenoaks District Council to attend summer programmes, providing our residents with free activities for their children during school holidays.

 They carry out a range of free activities such as glitter faces, large games such as Jenga and Connect Four, along with competitions and freebies.